ashmit0920/AI-Powered-Research-Assistant/README.md

 ## Features

-- Uses MongoDB to store user credentials, bookmarks, search history
+- Uses MongoDB for storing all the user details
-- Semantic Scholar API integration
+- Offers 2 free searches to users
 - Utilises BART Model for summarization tasks
 - Stores search history
 - Allows users to bookmark research papers